-Every year, more than 200 people from all across Washington join us to volunteer and make a difference for the outdoors.
+Every year, more than 200 people from all across Washington join us to make a difference for the outdoors.
 They serve on advisory committees that evaluate grants, assist applicants, help inform policy decisions, and ultimately guide the future of how we protect and improve Washington’s environment and outdoor recreation destinations.

-As an advisory committee member, you’ll have the opportunity to
+As an advisory committee member, you’ll have the opportunity to:

 - Learn and grow professionally while enhancing your resume.